AlexaH88/harry-potter-adventure-game/README.md

 1. [time:](https://docs.python.org/3/library/time.html)
     - The time library was used to adjust the print speed on the `slowprint()` function.

+## __Data Model__

+### ***Classes***

+  - Classes are used on question types, allowing the personalisation of responses, including emoji choices.

+  - Classes are also used on the wands and pets in the game, storing three and four options respectively that can be called.

+### ***Functions***

+  - Functions are used on question types to avoid repetitive code and refactor as much as possible.

+  - Functions are also used on repeating sequences, such as the player collecting a key, with `key_main()`

+  - Functions are also used to add collected items to the inventory, which is used predominantly on the `first_key_challenge()` to discern whether the player's chosen pet is capable of overcoming the selected obstacle and collect the key.
+This would be used further in future implementations, as described above.

+### ***Methods***

+  - Methods are used througout the game to print or return responses to user inputs and the user's advancement in the game.

 ## __Testing__

 ### ***Python, HTML and CSS Testing***